Since the beginning of time, philosophers, psychologists, scientists, and many others have always questioned the presence of God.

 The differences were found in the most important part of the brain, the frontal lobe.
-He has been studying the effects of prayer on the human brain and watching what happens inside their heads while praying by injecting harmless radioactive dye into subjects and observing them through scanning machines.
-He has observed brain scans of Muslim Imams, Tibetan monks, and meditating atheists.
+He studied the effects of prayer on the human brain and what happens inside their heads while praying by injecting harmless radioactive dye into subjects and observing them through scanning machines.
+He observed brain scans of Muslim Imams, Tibetan monks, and meditating atheists.

 Understanding Frontal Lobe

-The frontal lobe represents nearly a third of the entire brain and is the last region of the brain to develop and the first to experience a decrease in activity with increasing age.
-The frontal lobe is the CEO of the brain, the boss of the brain, and is located right behind the forehead.
+This frontal lobe represents nearly a third of the entire brain.
+It is the last region of the brain to develop and the first to decrease in activity with growing age.
+It is the CEO of the brain, the boss of the brain, and is located right behind the forehead.